Hospital operator HCA Holdings' preliminary results beat estimates

 HCA’s shares were up 2.6 percent at $79.42 in morning trading on the New York Stock Exchange.

-Shares of other hospital operators, such as Tenet Healthcare Corp (THC.N), Community Health Systems Inc (CYH.N) and LifePoint Hospitals Inc (LPNT.O), also rose.
+Shares of other hospital operators, such as Tenet Healthcare Corp, Community Health Systems Inc and LifePoint Hospitals Inc, also rose.
+(Reporting by Ankur Banerjee in Bengaluru; Editing by Simon Jennings)